joesb/helios360/content/handbook/what/cdo-role.md

 The role of Chief Delivery Officer is a relatively new label for a set of duties and responsibilities in the organisation.
 Previously these functions might have been handled by someone at a different level in the business who reports, directly or maybe indirectly, to someone at executive level — maybe the Chief Operating Officer, say.
 Here we are going to examine the case for viewing this position as an executive-level role in itself.

-> There's so many skills that are essential in this role — the delivery principal is one of the hardest things to hire for!{.large}
->
-> *[Alex Frison](https://www.linkedin.com/in/alexfrison/){target=_blank rel="noreferrer nofollow noopener"}, CEO, [Syde](https://syde.com/){target=_blank rel="noreferrer noopener"}*
-{.content-canvas-item-wide-left .content-canvas-item-left--span-2 .bq-alt-2}

-A consistent insight from CEOs and founders, though, is that the CDO role is both vital to the business and it's also one of the hardest positions to fill, especially in a dynamic and growing organisation.{.content-canvas-item-right}
+A consistent insight from CEOs and founders, though, is that the CDO role is both vital to the business and it's also one of the hardest positions to fill, especially in a dynamic and growing organisation.
+[Alex Frison](https://www.linkedin.com/in/alexfrison/){target=_blank rel="noreferrer nofollow noopener"}, CEO of [Syde](https://syde.com/){target=_blank rel="noreferrer noopener"}, Europe's largest Wordpress agency, says that it's a challenge precisely because there's so many skills that are essential in the role.

+We'll cover all that in detail in this chapter, and come back to it throughout the rest of the *Handbook*.

-It's important to understand what you're talking about when you're taking on the position of delivery director.{.content-canvas-item-right}
+To begin, though, it's important to understand what you're talking about when you're taking on the position of delivery director.

-So, with that said, let's dive right on in to examining the role itself.
+So, let's dive right on in to examining the role itself.

 ---